-What's it About?- Zombies.
-Didn't you read the title?
-I kid, I kid.
-But really, it's pretty much about zombies, George Romero-universe style.
-This time around we have a group of misfit soldiers gone AWOL that need a place to hide out, who happen to learn via the internet (?!?) that there's an island waiting just for them, to keep them safe and sound from the zombie apocalypse and the dangers of an impending court-marshal.
+SOTD is the newest entry in George Romero's Dead Series.
+This time around we have a group of misfit soldiers gone AWOL that need a place to hide out, who happen to learn via the Internet (?!?) that there's an island waiting just for them, to keep them safe and sound from the Zombie Apocalypse and the dangers of an impending court-marshal

 I love George Romero.
-He seems like a cool guy, doesn't take anyone's shit, has made some all time classic horror movies... what's not to love?
+He seems like a cool guy, he doesn't take anyone's shit, and he's made some all-time Classic Horror movies... what's not to love?
 There's a part of me though, that wishes he would just give us an all out zombie bloodbath of a movie, and stop trying to be topical.
-It's not really maverick film making anymore like it was in the 60's, 70's, or even the 80's, because today's audience "already knows" everything, and to me it feels like preaching that falls on deaf ears..
+It's not really maverick filmmaking anymore like it was in the 60's, 70's, or even the 80's, because today's audience "already knows" everything, and to me it feels like preaching that falls on deaf ears.

 Also, I have to say that this movie's hero, played by Alan Van Sprang, is nowhere near as bad-ass as his character on The Tudors (Showtime.)
 He's awesome on that show, and not just because the eye patch looks cool.
 While we're on the subject, King Henry VIII had some issues.
 Just sayin'.

 |Van Sprang as the one-eyed assassin.
 Coolness.|

 |Tim McGraw goes in for the zombie kiss.|